Nam June Paik's life and art: “Thinking about art” and “Making art” before sale/presentation

 This widow, the Japanese-American video artist Shigeko Kubota, married Paik in 1977 and lived together until his death.
 Probably rather calm and in harmony: Paik lived as a Buddhist, neither smoked nor ever drunk alcohol in his life; Even the road traffic, against which he warned with an accident robots, he knows only out of passive participation, he never sat behind the wheel of a car in life.

-At this point, the 100%Machos mentioned in the previous PAIK article "Nam June Paik and Medienkunst" in connection with the Kinsey report would surely hook up so that Paik's negative forecast for self-driving cars was no wonder if he could not drive a car ...
+At this point, the 100% machos mentioned in the preceding Paik article “Nam June Paik and Media Art” in connection with the Kinsey Report would surely jump in immediately to loudly proclaim that Paik’s negative prognosis on self-driving cars is no wonder if he can’t drive…

-But it will hardly come to that, 100%machos rarely read art starting items (unless they belong to the new blow greed-is-horny gallery owners, but then you don't read art starting items on a small independent platform such as artificial platform).
+But it will hardly come to that, 100%machos rarely read art starting items (unless they belong to the new blow greed-is-horny gallery owners, but then you don't read art starting items on a small independent platform such as Kunstplaza ).

 Probably no art scientist has calculated the proportion of the intellectual preparatory work, the research of the technically feasible and the concept/theoretical construction of the installations in Paiks Oeuvre, but this share is certainly not insignificant.